 For those who don't have pain with lumbar flexion, why are you avoiding it?
 There's no better way to lose lumbar flexion range of motion than constantly hip hinging day-in and day-out anytime you bend forward.
 Combine that with the fear that spinal flexion will hurt you and suddenly your brain begins to actually believe these thoughts!

+Guess what happens next?
 The next time you "accidentally" go into lumbar flexion, suddenly it hurts.
 Funny how that works.
 Consistently avoiding lumbar flexion is the quickest way to actually lose that range of motion while simultaneously making it a perceived threat.
 Our brain is more powerful than you think!

 The key to slowly re-integrating lumbar flexion is to do it for a short duration and low load.
 If your body isn't used to it, haphazardly adding long-duration static stretching may not be the way to go.

+Final Thoughts?
 Stop Fearing Spinal Flexion

 The bottom line is this.
 Spinal flexion is a natural human movement.
 Instead of walking around, stiff as a board all day with your lumbar spine locked in "neutral" don't be afraid to bend your damn back.